jkempf42/kube-volttron/cluster-config/README.md

 	SaveConfig = true

 	[Peer]
-	PublicKey = <insert public key of cloud VM here>
+	PublicKey = <insert public key of central node here>
-	Endpoint = <public IP address of cloud VM>:51820 AllowedIPs = 10.8.0.0/24
+	Endpoint = <public IP address of central node>:51820 AllowedIPs = 10.8.0.0/24
 	PersistentKeepAlive = 21

-using the public IP address of the cloud VM you wrote down when you created the VM in the first step.
-Be sure to add the gateway node private key and cloud VM public key at the indicated spots.
+using the public IP address of the central node you wrote down when you created the VM in the first step.
+Be sure to add the gateway node private key and central node public key at the indicated spots.

 #### Creating the `wg0` interface and installing a system service

 Now with the configuration complete, you can create the wg0 interface and install a system service so it is recreated when your VM and gateway node reboot.
+Start on the central node then do the gateway node.

 The one time command for enabling the interface is:

-	sudo wg-quick up
+	sudo wg-quick up wg0

 This will create a virtual interface for each configuration file in `/etc/wireguard` and configure it to route addresses in the allowed